yoshitomo-matsubara/supervised-compression/README.md

 - pipenv

 ## 1. Virtual Environment Setup
 It is highly recommended that you use a virtual environment (e.g., pipenv, anaconda).
 We use pipenv in this repository.
+Refer to [Pipfile](https://github.com/yoshitomo-matsubara/supervised-compression/blob/main/Pipfile) for the required packages.

 ```shell
 # For Python 3.6 users